hackbrightacademy/tech-interview-prep/readme.md

 someone on the phone.

 During the interview, you'll get a phone call from one of our friendly interviewers.
-You'll work with the interviewer to solve a code challenge.
-**You'll be able to use your language of choice** to solve the code challenge.
+You'll work with the interviewer to solve a code challenge **in your programming language of choice** (you don't have to know Python yet!).

 Your interviewer will save some time at the end of the 30 min. where you can ask questions about the program 🤗

 ## Am I ready to book a technical interview?

-Checklist
+If you can do the following, you're probably ready to book an interview:

 - [ ] Have worked with strings, numbers (integers), and arrays/lists before
 - [ ] Can think of an example of when you'd use a while-loop and when you'd use